protolambda/zrnt/README.md

 BLS is a package that wraps Herumi BLS.
 However, it is put behind a build-flag.
 Use `bls_on` and `bls_off` to use it or not.

-SSZ is provided by two components:
+SSZ is provided by ZTYP, but has two forms:
-- ZRNT-SSZ (ZSSZ), optimized for speed on small raw Go datasturctures (no hash-tree-root caching, but serialization is 10x as fast as Gob):
- [`github.com/protolambda/zssz`](https://github.com/protolambda/zssz).
-Primarily used for inputs such as blocks and attestations.
-  Not repeatedly hashed, and important to quickly decode, read/mutate, and encode.
+- Native Go structs, with `Deserialize`, `Serialize` and `HashTreeRoot` methods, built on the `hashing` and `codec` packages.
-- ZTYP, optimized for caching, representing data as binary trees.
+- Type descriptions and Views, optimized for caching, representing data as binary trees.
 Primarily used for the `BeaconStateView`.

 ### Building